Five signs of Workplace Resilience

 • After reflecting on her unsuccessful attempt a few months prior and taking constructive feedback to heart, Janelle just clinched a lucrative contract for her small start-up.

-• Ben’s company is navigating surprisingly well through the busiest season of the year, even with a few less hands than they would normally have on deck.
+• Ben’s company is navigating surprisingly well through the busiest season of the year, even with a few fewer hands than they would normally have on deck.

-• Physical- resilience that allows you to have the stamina and means to push past physical limitations to produce results.
+• Physical resilience allows you to have the stamina and means to push past physical limitations to produce results.

-• Mental- resilience that relies on creativity and problem-solving to address challenges
+• Mental resilience relies on creativity and problem-solving to address challenges.

-• Social- resilience that taps into networks, support systems, and other relationships to craft a strategy to respond to challenges
+• Social resilience taps into networks, support systems, and other relationships to craft a strategy to respond to challenges.

-• Emotional- resilience that helps to manage stress effectively and healthily
+• Emotional resilience helps to manage stress effectively and healthily.

 Five signs of workplace resilience